Onur5/Project-Week-8-Final-Project/README.md

   Perforemance of Model 2 over all Epochs:

   ![Model 2 - Perforemance over all Epochs](https://github.com/Onur5/Project-Week-8-Final-Project/blob/master/Bin/Model%202%2C%20perforemance.png)

+    However the accruacy of the model on the 7k test data lies at about 56%.

  ### The third Model
  This model was trained with the merged dataset (44k different pictures).